Klaus von Dohnanyi: Early life and career

 Dohnanyi was born in Hamburg, the son of Christine von Dohnanyi and Hans von Dohnanyi, a lawyer, and a nephew of the Lutheran theologian Dietrich Bonhoeffer.
 His grandfather was the celebrated Hungarian composer Ernst von Dohnányi.
 Both his father and uncle were executed in 1945 as members of the anti-Nazi German Resistance.
-His younger brother Christoph is a conductor.
+His younger brother Christoph was a conductor.
 He also has a sister, Barbara.

 After studying law at the University of Munich, and later in the United States at Columbia, Stanford and Yale universities, Dohnanyi started his career with the Max Planck Institute for International Private Law.
 He then moved to Ford Motor Company, the car manufacturer, working for the company in both Detroit and Cologne where he was head of the Planning Division.
 From 1960 to 1967, he was a Managing Partner of the Institute for Market Research and Management Consulting in Munich.

 Political career

-In 1969 Dohnanyi was elected to the German Federal Parliament (the Bundestag) from the state of Rhineland-Palatinate and served in the Economics ministry as state secretary, and later as Federal Minister of Education and Science until 1981.
+In 1969 Dohnanyi was elected to the German Federal Parliament (the Bundestag) from the state of Rhineland-Palatinate and served in the Economics ministry as state secretary, and later as Federal Minister of Education and Science from 15 March 1972 to 16 May 1974, in government of chancellor Willy Brandt.
 In 1981, Dohnanyi was elected First Mayor of his home city, and thus Minister-President of Hamburg, one of the federal States of Germany.
 He served two terms as First Mayor, from 24 June 1981 until 8 June 1988.